YourFriendSub/YAGPDB.xyz-CCs/Ticket System/Readme.md

     - Trigger: `cticket_`
   - Replace the `00000` in `{{$ModRole := 00000}}` variable with ID of your Moderator-Role
     - Again, *Don't know how to copy Role-ID?
 You shouldn't own a server.* Just kidding, you can ask this in official support server or just google it.
+  - This is the commend, where you can customise the permission of Ticket-Owner.
+Adjust the variables as your needs.

 - [Click Here](https://github.com/YourFriendSub/YAGPDB.xyz-CCs/blob/main/Ticket%20System/Code%20Files/Modal.yag) and copy the code.
   - Create a New Custom command with and paste the code: